egollhofer/friends/README.md

   <img src='figures/intimacy.png' width='500'>
 </p>

 Intimacy was quantified using the package Question-Intimacy (https://github.com/Jiaxin-Pei/Quantifying-Intimacy-in-Language).
+In this scale, questions are rated on a scale of (-1, 1), where positive numbers indicate greater intimacy, and negative numbers indicate less intimacy.